discordjs/guide/guide/popular-topics/threads.md

 console.log(`Created thread: ${thread.name}`);
 ```

-They can also be created from an existing message with the <DocsLink path="class/Message?scrollTo=startThread" /> method, but will be "orphaned" if that message is deleted.
+They can also be created from an existing message with the <DocsLink path="class/Message?scrollTo=startThread" type="method" /> method, but will be "orphaned" if that message is deleted.

 <!-- eslint-skip -->